i2p/i2p.www/i2p2www/spec/plugin.rst

                                                        JULI.
+                                                     * As of release 0.9.24, this contains Apache Tomcat JULI logging only.
+                                                     * As of release 0.9.30 (Jetty 9),
+                                                       this is empty.
+commons-el.jar         JSP Expressions Language      For plugins with JSPs that use EL

+                                                     * Prior to release 0.9.30, this contained the EL 2.1 API.
+                                                     * As of release 0.9.30 (Jetty 9), this contains
+                                                       the EL 3.0 API.
+i2p.jar                Core API                      All plugins will need i2ptunnel.jar          I2PTunnel                     For plugins with HTTP or other servers jasper-compiler.jar    nothing                       Empty since Jetty 6 (release 0.9) jasper-runtime.jar     Jasper Compiler and Runtime,  Needed for plugins with JSPs
+                       and some Tomcat utils
+javax.servlet.jar      Servlet API                   Needed for plugins with JSPs

+                                                     * Prior to release 0.9.30, this contained the Servlet 2.5 and JSP 2.1 APIs.
-                                                     * As of release 0.9.24, this contains Apache Tomcat JULI logging only. commons-el.jar         JSP Expressions Language      For plugins with JSPs that use EL i2p.jar                Core API                      Almost all plugins will need i2ptunnel.jar          I2PTunnel                     For plugins with HTTP or other servers jasper-compiler.jar    nothing                       Empty since Jetty 6 (release 0.9) jasper-runtime.jar     Jasper Compiler and Runtime,  Needed for plugins with JSPs and some Tomcat utils javax.servlet.jar      Servlet API                   Needed for plugins with JSPs jbigi.jar              Binaries                      No plugin should need mstreaming.jar         Streaming API                 Almost all plugins will need org.mortbay.jetty.jar  Jetty Base                    Only plugins starting their own Jetty instance will need.
-Recommended way of starting Jetty is with `net.i2p.jetty.JettyStart` in jetty-i2p.jar. router.jar             Router                        Only plugins using router context will need;
+                                                     * As of release 0.9.30 (Jetty 9), this contains
+                                                       the Servlet 3.1 and JSP 2.3 APIs. jbigi.jar              Binaries                      No plugin should need mstreaming.jar         Streaming API                 Most plugins will need org.mortbay.jetty.jar  Jetty Base                    Only plugins starting their own Jetty instance will need.
+Recommended way of starting Jetty is with `net.i2p.jetty.JettyStart` in
+                                                     jetty-i2p.jar.
+This will insulate your code
+                                                     from Jetty API changes.
+router.jar             Router                        Only plugins using router context will need;
                                                      most will not
-sam.jar                SAM API                       No plugin should need streaming.jar          Streaming Implementation      Almost all plugins will need systray.jar            URL Launcher                  Most plugins should not need systray4j.jar          Systray                       No plugin should need wrapper.jar            Router                        Most plugins should not need
+sam.jar                SAM API                       No plugin should need streaming.jar          Streaming Implementation      Most plugins will need systray.jar            URL Launcher                  Most plugins should not need systray4j.jar          Systray                       No plugin should need.
+As of 0.9.26,
+                                                     no longer present.
+wrapper.jar            Router                        No plugin should need
 =====================  ============================  ==============================================

 The following jars in $I2P/lib can be assumed to be present for all I2P